 Need to make a decision ASAP?
 Don’t have time to gather participants?
 Luckily, the internet makes it easy to access the tons of data already out there.
 Use online secondary research tools to get the answers you need quickly.
 With just a few keywords, they’ll sort through the data out there and fulfill your research needs.

 Pew Research Center is a nonpartisan fact tank that conducts public opinion polling, demographic research, content analysis, and other data-driven social science research.
 Pew Research Center makes its data available to the public for secondary analysis after a period of time.
 See this post for more information on how to use their datasets.

 Think with Google provides free information on how consumer behavior changes in relation to the seasons, holidays, and other special events.
 You can use the various tools offered in this service to gather insights on shopping trends, search behaviors, and identify your next global market.
 Looking for something specific?
 Search Think with Google for data and consumer insights related to your audience, category, or market.
 The tool makes it quick and easy to find the studies and data points you are looking for.

 Virtual rewards are the perfect complement to your virtual market research tools.
 They are a safe, contactless way to incentivize increased response rates.
 With more responses, you’ll get even better insights.
 You may be worried about the time and money required to set up a rewards program for your research program.
 Rest assured, you can cut 75% of administrative time and get 100% refunds on unclaimed rewards with Rybbon.
 Rybbon’s rewards integrate into the leading online research tools on the market, so you can reward your participants with ease.

-These are just a few of the online market research tools on the market, but there are so many to explore.
-Do you know of a great online market research tool you’d like added to this list?
+These are just a few of the contactless market research options on the market, but there are so many to explore.
+Do you know of a great market research tool you’d like added to this list?
 Contact us to let us know.
 In times like this, it’s important that we support each other.
 By sharing resources, we can help businesses achieve their market research goals despite disruptions.